At GFTS we pride ourselves on our ability to deliver quality training and industry recognised qualifications in a way that suits you.

 Over the course of your learning, our assessors will visit you periodically, at times and dates that are suitable for your schedule.

-The purpose of these visits is to collect suitable and accurate information pertaining to your specific qualification.
+The purpose of these visits is to provide support and learning to develop your knowledge and skills and to collect suitable and accurate information and competence evidence pertaining to your specific qualification.
 The methods we use to collect this information will be discussed with you prior to the visit taking place, so both parties have adequate time to prepare for the event.

 The methods we will use include, but are not limited to the following:

-- Photographic evidence- Taking photographs of work products/processes that might otherwise be difficult to evidence, explain or observe
+- Photographic/video evidence- Taking photographs of work products/processes that might otherwise be difficult to evidence, explain or observe

 - Knowledge Tests- Undertaking a written/verbal test under careful scrutiny of a trained assessor to ascertain your knowledge/understanding of a subject/process